touhidcodes/ApartSol-Web-Server/README.md

 - Add, update, and view flats in the inventory.
 - Robust filtering system for effective flat selection.
+- Add, update, and view users and profiles.
+- Add, update, and view booking.

 ## Getting Started